 Text: Solveig Hansen, 2022

-At 17, in 1917, with the Great War still raging, Hemingway was too young to enlist and went to work for The Kansas City Star newspaper.
-The Star was one of the best papers in the country, as seen in Ken Burns’ documentary series on Hemingway, with “crisp, clear and immediate reporting.”
+At 17, with the Great War still raging in 1917, Hemingway was too young to enlist — so he went to work for The Kansas City Star newspaper.
+The Star, praised in Ken Burns’ documentary on Hemingway, was known for its “crisp, clear and immediate reporting.”
 Their copy style sheet set the tone.

-These were some of the rules in the style sheet used during Hemingway’s six-month tenure in 1917-18, before he joined the Red Cross ambulance service as a driver.
-He later said that these were “the best rules I ever learned in the business of writing.”
+These were some of the rules in the Star‘s style sheet during Hemingway’s six-month stint as a cub reporter in 1917–18, before he volunteered as a Red Cross ambulance driver in Italy.
+He later called them “the best rules I ever learned in the business of writing.”

 “He took what the Star gave him, and he gave back a vivid, forceful, economical writing that today we call the Hemingway style,” former Kansas City Star editor Mark Zieman said.
 C.G.
 “Pete” Wellington, the assistant city editor, “pushed Hemingway to adopt a cleaner, more forceful prose style and to look for telling detail.”

-“Get to the point” is one of the characteristics of Hemingway’s style.
-His opening lines quickly set the scene and draw the reader in, like these:
+“Get to the point” is one of the hallmarks of Hemingway’s style.
+His opening lines quickly set the scene and pull the reader in, like these:

 It’s clear that something has happened.

-The old man then goes out and catches a fish, a big one, it’s a struggle, the sharks eat it on the way back ashore.
+The old man goes out and catches a big fish.
+It’s a long fight.
+The sharks eat it on the way back ashore.
 What beat me out there, he wonders.
 “Nothing,” he concludes, “I went out too far.”

 “I write one page of masterpiece to ninety one pages of shit.
 I try to put the shit in the wastebasket.”